The Art and Science of Recruitment for Evaluative Studies

 Ethics as competitive advantage

-Ethical recruitment isn't just about compliance, it's about sustainability.
-Researchers who prioritize transparent communication, fair compensation, and respectful treatment build participant pools that become long-term assets.
+Ethical recruitment is not just compliance; it is long-term panel health.
+Teams that prioritize transparent communication, fair compensation, and respectful treatment build durable participant communities.

 The future of recruitment: AI, automation, and human insight

-But technology amplifies both good and bad practices.
-AI can help identify patterns in participant responses, but it can't replace human judgment about behavioral relevance.
-Automated screening can improve efficiency, but it can't build the rapport that ensures genuine engagement.
+But technology amplifies both good and bad practice.
+AI can help detect response patterns and improve routing, but it cannot replace human judgment on behavioral relevance.
+Automation can improve efficiency, but it cannot replace rapport and trust.